rbtLong/CurryingLogs/README.md

 As an extra step, I created a service that would aggregate a list of errors within the past 24 hours at the end of the day.
 Looking at the daily report enough times, a pattern begins to emerge.
 When a problem occurs, I can respond to it before the users complain.
-Sometimes, the report can do checks or display patterns that are unusual and this can help us anticipate possible issues.
+Sometimes, the report can do checks or display patterns that are unusual and this can help anticipate possible issues.